CTSRD-CHERI/cheri-exercises/src/exercises/adapt-c/answers.md

    (gdb)
    ```
    `write()` jumped to `_write()`, a system call wrapper written in assembly,
-   that makes a trap.
-Let's see what is a result of the system call:
+   that uses the `ecall` instruction to make a system call.
+Let's see what is
+   its result:
    ```
    (gdb) ni 2
    4       in _write.S